-6. Measure this distance from the three marks you made in step 3, onto the top edge, left edge, and diagonal fold.
-Take your poor man's compass to connect the three new marks.
+6. Measure this distance from the marks you made in step 3, onto the top edge and diagonal fold.

 A. Cutting the skirt in one piece?
 Fold your fabric West to East, and next from North to South, and press the folds (for more precision).
 Pin the pattern on the fabric as shown in the picture, and cut.

 B. Cutting two half circles?
-Fold your fabric in two (putting selvages together), and cut twice on the fold.
+Fold your fabric in half (putting selvages together), and cut twice on the fold.